paulbrodersen/somnotate/README.md

 data used for training is deliberately mislabelled (up to 50% of all epochs), Somnotate's performance during testing is unaffected.

-### Computational Hardware and Operating System
+### Operating System and Computational Hardware Requirements

-A normal laptop is sufficient to run the software.
-The software was developed under Linux but also runs on Windows and iOS.
-After pre-processing, training (and testing) should not require more than 1-2 seconds per 24 hours of recordings on any but the most ancient hardware.
-The duration of preprocessing is highly variable and depends on the file format, number of signals, and their sampling frequency.
+Somnotate was developed under Linux but also runs on Windows and iOS.
+No dedicated hardware is required, as even a simple laptop should complete all tasks within a reasonable time, provided it has sufficient RAM to load a single recording into memory.
+As a rough guide, after pre-processing, training and testing should not require more than 1-2 seconds per 24 hours of recordings on any but the most ancient hardware.
+The time it takes to preprocess a data set is highly variable and depends on the file format, number of signals, and their sampling frequency.
 Preprocessing recordings in EDF file format with three signals at 256 Hz requires about 10 seconds per 24 hours.

 ## Installation instructions